IsoPhase-security/IsoPhase/README.md

 `TF API` contains the full list of TensorFlow API categorization.
 ## **Quick Start**
 [simple demo](https://github.com/IsoPhase-security/IsoPhase/tree/main/demo)
 It is OpenCV IsoPhase demo.
+Run with test.sh
 ## **Static API Analysis Tool**
 We use the ast module of Python to analyze the target application's source code.